wintoncode/Winton.Extensions.Configuration.Consul/README.md

    An `Action<ConsulLoadExceptionContext>` that can be used to configure how exceptions thrown during the first load should be handled.
 * **`OnWatchException`**

-   An `Action<ConsulWatchExceptionContext>` that can be used to configure how exceptions thrown when watching for changes should be handled.
+   A `Func<ConsulWatchExceptionContext, TimeSpan>` that can be used to configure how exceptions thrown when watching for changes should be handled.
+   The `TimeSpan` that is returned is used to set a delay before retrying.
+   The `ConsulWatchExceptionContext` provides data that can be used to implement a backoff strategy or to cancel watching altogether.
 * **`Optional`**

    A `bool` that indicates whether the config is optional.
 If `false` then it will throw during the first load if the config is missing for the given key.
 Defaults to `false`.